nawabahmadreshi/documentation/pages/getting-started/content-sharing-tutorial.md

 2. Check the box that says **Enable Universal Links** in the “iOS redirects” section
 3. Type in your Apple App Prefix (Team ID that you copied)
 {% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/apple_app_prefix_in_dashboard.png" center 3-quarters %}
+4. Type in your Bundle Identifier from Xcode
 4. Scroll to the bottom and Save

 ### Add the Associated Domains entitlement to your project